 At Starbucks when coffee is on average $4, you would save $1,000 a year!
 Even those quick grabs at the gas station add up.

 Other Tips: How can I save money with a low income?

 16. Compare prices when you shop and use price matches.
 By now everyone should be looking online for the best deals, especially for expensive purchases.
-Anything over $20, we usually spend the time at the store or before to see if we can get a price match or one cheaper online.
+For anything over $20, we usually spend the time at the store or before to see if we can get a price match or one cheaper online.

 Some companies that price match: Amazon, Bass Pro Shop, Walmart, Bed Bath and Beyond, Best Buy, Home Depot, and Michaels.

 17. When booking online or shopping, use rebate programs.
 This year alone, I’ve received a little over $500 from rebate portals.
 All you have to do is click their site first, look for the website you are booking through and click it.
-You can sometimes receive up to 12% cashback especially during popular shopping times like pre-Christmas.
+You can sometimes receive up to 12% cashback, especially during popular shopping times like pre-Christmas.

 The apps also has coupon codes which are extremely helpful.

 Start at CashBackMonitor.com to see which site will give the most cash back before making your purchase.